Sigh. How I’d love to post a super-upbeat-über-happy message, but my frustrating day has dampened my spirits.

 That being said, buzz doesn’t equal sales.
 I’d hoped it would, but this time around, it doesn’t.
 I don’t feel like I have that many readers in comparison to most (my sales ranking and reviews would attest to that), but maybe the market – my market – is already saturated with my books… or maybe people are reading them without buying them, I don’t know.
 Whatever the reason, I will not be able to quit my day job on my birthday like I’d hoped.
 I’m not dwelling on it anymore.
 It is what it is.

 But, yes, I have a day job.
-I work at the headquarters of a watch company, overseeing the service desk that helps our employees with their computers and tablets and phones.
+I work for a company, overseeing the service desk that helps our employees with their computers and tablets and phones.
 I work 8-5 Monday through Friday, and I have to be ‘on-call’ every other week to answer questions from our agents after hours.
 (Fortunately, we don’t get many calls.)
 My immediate manager left last month, and one of my co-supervisors left a few months before.
 My team-size more than doubled, as did my workload.
 I’m stressed most of the time.
 On top of that, we don’t have the best vacation policy, so I have to save days for sick time.

 I’ve gotten a lot of requests from readers to go to various signings across the country, and I’ve committed to two in 2014: one in Cleveland in April, and another in St. Louis in September.
 I’m really looking forward to both, and I hope to meet some new readers in both cities.
 Both of these trips are already straining my budget and my vacation time… so any more won’t be added to the schedule unless something significant changes with sales.